uqfoundation/pathos/README.md

 pathos
 ======
-a framework for parallel graph management and execution in heterogeneous computing
+parallel graph management and execution in heterogeneous computing

 About Pathos
 ------------